 - Are allergic to any medicines, contrast material, or iodine dye.

-- Have had bleeding problems, or take a blood thinner , such as aspirin, clopidogrel (Plavix), or warfarin (Coumadin), or take over-the-counter medicines, such as ibuprofen (Advil, Motrin) or naproxen (Aleve).
+- Have had bleeding problems, take aspirin or some other blood thinner , or take over-the-counter medicines, such as ibuprofen (Advil, Motrin) or naproxen (Aleve).
 Your doctor will tell you when you should stop taking these medicines several days before your procedure.
 Make sure that you understand exactly what he or she wants you to do.

 - Have asthma.